Skip to main content

 During the acquisition process, be prepared to loop in additional stakeholders as needed, such as legal, finance, and auditing teams and small business representatives.
 When communicating with external parties, be sure to maintain complete impartiality and to adhere to the Standards of Ethical Conduct issued by the US Office of Government Ethics.

 If you’re investigating best practices for acquisition planning and management, another area to explore is whether your IT teams make optimal use of an agile development model.
 The agile way of working enables faster deployments and easier updates as regulations or requirements change.
-An agile practice combined with an acquisition system that automates wisely and integrates with SAM enables federal agencies to accomplish their missions more efficiently, effectively, and economically.
+An agile practice combined with an acquisition system that automates wisely and integrates with SAM.gov and other government data sets enables federal agencies to accomplish their missions more efficiently, effectively, and economically.